 You may have changed some router settings previously.
 Or, you may have forgotten the router’s WiFi Password.
 So, it would be better if you first reset your router.
 Every router comes with a reset button at the back.
 You can press it by using a small PIN.

 For TP-Link Routers

-Change Main Router Channel
+Change the Main Router Channel

-To use TP-Link Router as WiFi Extender or Repeater, both old and main routers should be on the same wireless channel.
+To use the TP-Link Router as a WiFi Extender or Repeater, both old and main routers should be on the same wireless channel.
 So first we are going to change the channel of our main router.
 The main router is the one you’re currently using to connect to the Internet.

 That’s it, now save this info.
 You don’t need to make any more changes to your main router.